renatokopke/SOAR-Lite-Threat-Intel-Automation/README.md

 ### 🙋‍♂️ About the Author

-Created by Renato Silva Kopke, cybersecurity focused on incident response, automation, and practical engineering.
+Created by Renato Kopke, cybersecurity focused on incident response, automation, and practical engineering.

 Feel free to connect or reach out on [LinkedIn](https://linkedin.com/in/renatokopke) if you'd like to collaborate or share feedback.